sisut/programming-training/README.md

 # python-training
 This repo contains general trainings.
+Can also contain some javascripts.